Genotype vs Phenotype

 - A genotype is an organism’s set of genes while a phenotype is its physical traits

-The correct answer is D!
 The genotype of an organism is all of its genes, right down to the specific allelic sequence they carry, while the phenotype is all of the organism’s physical characteristics.
 A change in the genotype can alter the phenotype, but not the other way around because the phenotype is the result of the genotype.
 Remember that in some examples, we might be looking at a gene in isolation.
 So when we consider the genotype and phenotype, we are talking about the genotype and phenotype for the specific alleles present for that gene.

 I hope this review was helpful!
 Thanks for watching, and happy studying!